 Galissas Beach, Syros

 The village of Galissas is located just a short walk away from the beach and has a variety of shops, cafes, and restaurants for visitors to explore.
-For a little something extra hike to the small church of Agia Pakou, right on top of the hill overlooking Galissas Beach.
+For something extra, hike to the small church of Agia Pakou, right on top of the hill overlooking Galissas Beach.

 Seven Martyrs Church and Beach, Sifnos